10 Ways to Give Your Dog More Mental Stimulation

 Looking for some ways to help tire out your dog and keep them busy?

 Instead of just adding more physical exercise to your dogs routine try adding in a few brain games.
 Mental stimulation enriches our dogs lives by giving them something meaningful to do.
 And because these activities alleviate boredom they decrease the likelihood of our dogs developing behavioral issues such as excessive chewing or barking.

-Here’s 10 ways to give your dog more mental stimulation:
+If you’re looking for some ways to exercise your dog’s mind here’s 10 ways to give your dog more mental stimulation:

 1. Have Your Dog Work For Their Food

 Our dogs have it pretty easy when it comes to meal time.
 Most of us just set their bowl down & let them go at it.
 Now there’s nothing wrong with that, but it is a far cry from their natural scavenging habits.
 So if you want to add some more mental stimulation to your dogs routine you can start with changing up their feeding routine.
 Instead of just handing over their food a few times a day you can make a fun game out of it for your dog.

 My favorite method is using a food dispensing toy such as the Kong Wobbler or Bob-A-Lot.
 You place your dogs meals in the toy and they have to roll it around in order to get the food to come out of the hole.
 And yes – it can be a bit noisy, but it’s well worth it when you see how satisfying it is for your dog.

 2. Let Your Dog Sniff & Explore on Walks

 Getting to go for a walk is one of the most exciting parts of your dogs day.
 You can give them some more mental stimulation by letting them stop & sniff around some more.
 It’s true that walking is great physical exercise, but for dogs it’s also about exploration.
 Sure you may have walked down your road a million times now, but that certainly doesn’t mean there’s not new & exciting smells for your dog to check out everyday.